Hyundai Santa Fe: 2009

 2009 saw only minor changes for the Santa Fe.
 New mirror indicators were introduced, except on US-built models.
 The 16" wheels on the base GLS model (USA specification) were dropped and replaced with black steel wheels and plastic covers.
 Additionally, the GLS received black plastic mirrors as opposed to the body-coloured mirrors of the higher-tier SE and Limited models.
 This cut in equipment was rumored to be a countermeasure to offset the price increase of offering an iPod plug-in for the stereo system.
 Because of the black mirrors and wheel covers, the additional cost of the iPod adapter was negated, leaving the base price of the vehicle unchanged.

 The Santa Fe topped the "20 least expensive 2009 vehicles to insure" list by Insure.com.
 According to research, the Santa Fe is the least expensive vehicle to insure.
 Low rates tend to reflect a vehicle's safety.

-December 2009 saw the introduction of a more economical 'R' series piezo electric injector-equipped 2.2-litre turbo-diesel four-cylinder producing 145 kW (up 27 per cent) at 3800 rpm and 436 Nm of torque at 1800 rpm (421 Nm for the manual).
+December 2009 saw the introduction of a more economical 'R' series piezo electric injector-equipped 2.2-litre turbo-diesel four-cylinder engine producing 145 kW (up 27 per cent) at 3800 rpm and 436 Nm of torque at 1800 rpm; 421 Nm for the manual.